-At the Mull of Galloway you can climb the Lighthouse, visit the Exhibition of Lighthouse History, walk around the RSPB Scotland nature reserve and enjoy delicious food and drink at Scotland’s most southerly coffee house.
+At the Mull of Galloway you can climb the Lighthouse, visit the Exhibition of Lighthouse History, experience the Vintage Engines and Foghorn, walk around the RSPB Scotland nature reserve and enjoy delicious food and drink at Scotland’s most southerly coffee house.

 Climb 115 steps to the top of the Mull of Galloway Lighthouse and, on a clear day, be rewarded with spectacular views of Scotland, Ireland, Isle of Man and Cumbria, watch the gannets diving and look out for porpoises and dolphins.

-Lighthouse Tower – £3 for adults and £1.00 for children under 14.
-Access to the lighthouse is by guided tour only.
+Lighthouse Tour Ticket – £3 for adults and £1.00 for children under 14.
+Access to the Lighthouse is by guided tour only.

 Please note the tower tour is not suitable for anyone suffering from heart, breathing or balance difficulties and that any person under 1m in height will not be allowed access, this includes carried children.
 Visitors must wear sensible footwear to climb the tower.

-We cannot accept credit or debit card payments.
+We are sorry but we cannot accept credit or debit card payments.

 The Lighthouse tours are by kind permission of Northern Lighthouse Board.